E-Bilgin/Machine-Learning/README.md

 <h2 id="introduction">Introduction</h2>

-The goal of this GitHub page is to provide you with everything you need to get started with Machine learning
+The goal of this GitHub page is to provide you with everything you need to get started with Machine Learning

 <h3 id="audience">Who is this repository for?</h3>